Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 Both parents claimed the same year without knowing

 A recently separated couple had not discussed their tax affairs.
 Both independently submitted SPCCC claims for the same child for the same year.
 Revenue refused both and issued a claimant determination request.
-The parent who was the principal carer — with consistent school, GP, and address records — eventually had their claim accepted, but the process took four months longer than it would have had only one valid claim been submitted.
+The parent who was the primary claimant - with consistent school, GP, and address records - eventually had their claim accepted, but the process took four months longer than it would have had only one valid claim been submitted.

 Backdated claim caught by an uncleared address issue

 A claimant submitted a four-year backdated SPCCC claim.
 Three years were accepted promptly.
-The fourth — the oldest year — was queried because Revenue's records showed a different address for the claimant during that period, even though the claimant had actually lived at the correct address all along.
+The fourth - the oldest year - was queried because Revenue's records showed a different address for the claimant during that period, even though the claimant had actually lived at the correct address all along.
 After producing tenancy records and bank statements showing their actual address during that year, the claim was accepted, but only after a delay of several months.
+Credit values at stake in these scenarios: In the disorganised evidence case, the eventual refund of €5,050 across three years (2022, 2023, 2024) was €5,050 - but arrived six weeks later than a well-prepared submission would have produced.
+In the dual-claim case, one parent received €1,900 for 2025, but only after a four-month delay.
+In the address-issue case, the fourth backdated year was worth €1,650 and was only recovered after tenancy and bank records were produced.
+Each delay was caused by a preventable preparation error.

 Do not leave this to chance